 Only if answered "shifted away" or "shifted towards", please give here a summarized account of facts (legislation enacted, administrative rulings, circulars, case law, tax administration practices), in a non-judgmental way.
 Specify if some content is no longer applicable, due to other developments.
 If applicable, indicate whether the fact reported is under a minimum standard or fully complies with the best practice.
+IN ALL CASES please back up your assertions with the relevant documentary materials.
+While it is not mandatory, a short summary of such materials in English is appreciated.
+You are welcomed to send us these materials to our email: optr@ibfd.org.
 Thank you.